Central Missouri Mother's Milk Depot

 What is a Milk Depot?

 Once a mother has been screened and approved to donate milk by a milk bank she can drop her donation off at a milk collection site, called a milk depot that will safely store and ship her donation to a milk bank.
 The Central Missouri Mother’s Milk Depot located at the Cole County Health Department provides a convenient location for mid-Missouri mother’s to drop off their donations.
-The health department’s milk depot site is affiliated with the Heart of America Mothers’ Milk Bank (HAMMB) at Saint Luke’s Hospital of Kansas City.
-Milk collected locally is shipped to HAMMB for processing, pasteurization and distribution.
+The health department’s milk depot site is affiliated with The Milk Bank (TMB) located in Indianapolis, IN.
+Milk collected locally is shipped to TMB for processing, pasteurization and distribution.
+TMB makes it a priority to provide this donated and safely processed milk to Missouri hospitals and families.

 Who Makes It Possible?